atlas-brown/sash/doc/architecture.md

 ## FS model := dict[SymbStr] : FileState
 FileState := File | Dir | Deleted | Unknown

+Explicit limitation of this model: file permissions, ownership, etc are out of scope.

 Encoded in Z3 with arrays.

 FS model component should maintain